-The phase 1 habitat survey (including habitat assessment for protected species) was carried out by an RSK ecologist on 29 August in suitable weather conditions.
+The phase 1 habitat survey (including habitat assessment for protected species) was carried out by an RSK ecologist on 29 August 2019 in suitable weather conditions.
 This surveyor is experienced in surveys of this type and is a member of Chartered Institute of Ecology and Environmental Management (CIEEM).
 She holds Natural England survey licences for Great Crested Newt and Hazel Dormice.
+The data from these surveys are generally considered valid for a maximum of two years.
+Therefore, due to the previous application withdrawal all data collected in August 2019 remains valid and relevant until August 2021.
+If more than two years elapse prior to commencement of the works, a repeat Phase 1 Habitat survey will likely be required to ensure up-to-date information.